sfc-gh-snobre/Duel_Snowflake/duel_tech_quickstart.md

 - Self-service analytics with natural language queries and interactive dashboards
 - Cost-optimized architecture that scales linearly to 100K+ advocates

-### Who Is This For?
-- **Data Engineers** at Duel Tech looking to modernize their MongoDB → Snowflake pipeline
-- **Marketing Teams** needing self-service access to advocate performance metrics
-- **Technical Leaders** evaluating Snowflake for production advocacy analytics
-- **Anyone** building real-time analytics on top of MongoDB data

 ### POC Approach: Two Phases

 **Phase 1 (Q4 2025 - This Quickstart)**: Build the GAV foundation